Horn in F - Brief description

 By placing his hand in the bell the player can make very subtle adjustments to the intonation.
-This intonation check is also what produces the typically soft and romantic sound of the French horn.
+This intonation check, called stopping, is also what produces the typically soft and romantic sound of the French horn.
 Intonation can also be controlled by means of the embouchure (altering lip tension).

 Aerophone, brass wind instrument